spatialnous/salatest/docs/commandline.md

-# depthmapX Command Line Interface
+# depthmap Command Line Interface (dmpcli)

 ## Overview
-The depthmapX command line interface allows to run steps that are traditionally executed by loading a file into the GUI and clicking buttons/menu entries by running a command from a command line/shell.
+The depthmap command line interface allows to run steps that are traditionally executed by loading a file into the GUI and clicking buttons/menu entries by running a command from a command line/shell.